NBA Rumors: Gilbert Arenas Opens Up On What Led To Gun Incident With Javaris Crittenton In 2009

 — The Action Network (@ActionNetworkHQ) August 7, 2018

-Gilbert Arenas then explained what happened next, as he entered the game and became the dealer, talking trash as he was wont to do whenever a teammate was having a streak of bad luck during a booray session.
+Gilbert Arenas then explained what happened next, as he entered the game and became the dealer, talking trash as he was accustomed to do whenever a teammate was having a streak of bad luck during a booray session.
 As then-Wizards center JaVale McGee indicated that he had a potential round-winning hand, Arenas noticed that Javaris Crittenton was getting even more frustrated, as his bad luck continued and he needed five new cards for even a small chance to beat McGee.

 With Crittenton allegedly furious at McGee for “letting [him] lose [his] money” and not allowing him a chance to win his money back, Arenas then chimed in with more trash talk, which he claims directly led to the gun incident that took place a few days later.